ibm-cloud-docs/hcx-migration-vmware/overview.md

 As enterprises accelerate their cloud adoption journeys, moving VMware workloads to the cloud has become a top priority for IT leaders.
 IBM Cloud provides a robust VMware environment that allows organizations to migrate workloads with minimal disruption, leveraging industry-leading tools and methodologies.

 For CTOs and CIOs evaluating cloud migration, it is crucial to choose the right migration approach to align with business goals, operational efficiency, and risk mitigation.
-This blog provides an overview of the top five migration strategies for moving VMware workloads to IBM Cloud: (A) VMware HCX, (B) Veeam, (C) Zerto, (D) VMware Cloud Director Availability (VCDA), and (E) PrimaryIO.
+This blog provides an overview of the top five migration strategies for moving VMware workloads to IBM Cloud:
+(A) VMware HCX,
+(B) Veeam,
+(C) Zerto,
+(D) VMware Cloud Director Availability (VCDA), and
+(E) PrimaryIO.

 Migration Approaches

 Each of the following migration methods offers unique advantages, addressing different use cases such as workload mobility, disaster recovery, data replication, and cost efficiency.

-## A. VMware HCX – Enterprise-Grade Live Migration
+## (1) VMware HCX – Enterprise-Grade Live Migration

 VMware HCX (Hybrid Cloud Extension) is a purpose-built solution designed to simplify workload migration and interconnectivity between on-premises data centers and IBM Cloud.
 It enables live migrations without downtime, making it ideal for businesses that require continuous availability.